Grand Theft Auto IV: The Lost and Damned: Gameplay

 Two of the new side jobs featured in The Lost and Damned – Gang Wars and Bike Races – require Johnny to be on a bike to trigger them.
-In Gang Wars, Johnny battles against rival gangs in a few variations – taking them out at a hangout, or while cruising the streets, or destroying a vehicle they are escorting – earning money from each war completed and unlocking a weapon at the Lost clubhouse (and a safehouse acquired later in the story) with every 10 subsequent wars completed.
-Each gang war becomes tougher, the more Johnny continues engaging in them.
+In Gang Wars, Johnny battles against rival gangs in a few variations – taking them out at a hangout, or while cruising the streets, or destroying a vehicle they are escorting – earning money from each War completed and unlocking a weapon at the Lost clubhouse (and a safehouse acquired later in the story) with every 10 Wars completed.
+The difficulty level increases with each subsequent Gang War.
 Meanwhile, Bike Races play out like the Street Races of Grand Theft Auto IV, except both Johnny and his opponents carry a baseball bat to attack their rival racers while making their way to each checkpoint of the race, with each capable of dislodging a racer from their bike depending on the strength of their swing.
-Other side jobs see Johnny either stealing bikes or working for a congressman met during the game's story.
-Meanwhile, the new additions to the activities from Grand Theft Auto IV, include Arm Wrestling (which differs in difficulties and wagers between various spots), games of Hi-Lo cards, and Air Hockey (found at the city's Bowling Alleys).
-The new weapons featured in the game includes the sawn-off shotgun, assault shotgun, pool cues, grenade launchers and pipe bombs.
+Other side jobs include stealing bikes and working for a congressman met during the game's story.
+Meanwhile, new additions to the activities from Grand Theft Auto IV include Arm Wrestling (which differs in difficulties and wagers between various spots), Hi-Lo cards, and Air Hockey (found at the city's Bowling Alleys).
+The new weapons featured in the game includes the sawn-off shotgun, assault shotgun, pool cue, grenade launcher and pipe bomb.

 Because of Johnny's position in the Lost MC, some missions and Gang Wars can see him accompanied by a team of bikers who, if they survive through either, can improve and gain experience and thus become more battle-hardened in later missions/Gang Wars.
-If, at any time, a biker is killed in a mission or gang war, they will be replaced by another in the next.
+If a biker is killed in a mission or gang war, they will be replaced by another in the next.
 Johnny can receive further support from two members of the Lost – Terry and Clay; both can be taken out for friend activities, but have their special abilities active from the beginning of a new game.
-If Terry is called, he will drive to a location near to Johnny and sell him weapons and armour, while Clay can deliver a bike of the player's choice to him directly.
-At a later stage in the game, Johnny can call one or the other, while on a mission, to gain back-up from them, with both capable of gaining experience that increases their health, combat abilities, and grant them better weapons.
+If Terry is called, he will drive to a location near to Johnny and sell him weapons and armour, while Clay will deliver a bike of the player's choice to him directly.
+At a later stage in the game, Johnny can call one or the other while on a mission to gain back-up from them, with both capable of gaining experience that increases their health, combat abilities, and weapon selection.

-While the single player has new additions, multiplayer is also given new modes, connected to the Lost MC, some of which improve on those featured in Grand Theft Auto IV:
+While the single player has new additions, multiplayer is also given new modes connected to the Lost MC, some of which improve on those featured in Grand Theft Auto IV: